 In May 2015, she moved into PH3 with me and she accepted the role of Chief Editor.
 She maintained that role until the end, editing every new post.
 As publisher, I proofread everything.
 Me took the work back and forth until revisions satisfied our editorial needs.

-We didn’t have a consistent standard in terms of voice, in a sense that became standard: the diversity.
+We didn’t have a consistent voice, in a sense inconsistency became standard.
+There is diversity to that.
 The more contributors we took on, the more we realized we needed to standardize punctuation and that kind of thing, which was pretty off the wall in the beginning.
 Eventually, we adopted the New York Times style guidelines, and cleared up confusion over things like “into” versus “in to.”

 Concerning our editorial integrity, I tried very much to accurately represent the veracity of my claims in the footnote citations.
 Every article was sourced and every source was studied.
 I tried my best to be impartial, to learn from fact, not spin.